-Building upon the knowledge and experience gained in IDCC 370 Web Design I, this course develops further the generally accepted concepts and applications of information architecture, human factors, and usability in creating and managing Web sites.
-Topics include page layout and design, navigation systems, interface design, Web graphics and multimedia, interactivity, writing for the Web, site architecture, management, and maintenance.
-Students will work with high-end web authoring tools to create various site elements.
-By the end of the course, students will design and create fully functional prototype web sites.
-C
+This course develops the generally accepted concepts and applications of information architecture, human factors, and usability in creating and managing websites.
+Topics include page layout and design, navigation systems, interface design, web graphics and multimedia, interactivity, writing for the web, site architecture, management and maintenance.
+The projects focus on a continued understanding of client brand identity.
+Students will work with Photoshop to create essential site elements.
+By the end of the course, students will design and create web user experience based on mobile application design, creating interactive prototypes based on smart design and organized wireframe mock-ups.
+Focus: CI

-IDCC 385 Elements of Usability and User Experience (3 credits)
+IDCC 385 Elements of Usability and User Experience (3 credits) PREQ:Expository Writing I

-Prerequisite(s): Expository Writing I In this course, students will learn how people interact with different interfaces, how people think and reason about them, how they remember how to use them, how to use them to make decisions, and what makes people trust systems or have fun with them.
-This requires that the students will gain knowledge of the human cognitive processes from perception to action and learn about human cognitive and physical limitations and strengths.
+In this course, students will learn how people interact with different interfaces, how people think and reason about interfaces, how they remember how to use interfaces, how to use interfaces to make decisions, and what makes people trust systems or have fun with them.
+This requires that the students gain knowledge of the human cognitive processes, from perception to action, and learn about human cognitive and physical limitations and strengths.
 Students will undertake a thorough user analysis, including scenario writing and persona creation.
 Finally, students will plan and conduct a usability and user experience evaluation.
-C

-IDCC 390 Selected Topics in IDCC (3 credits)
+IDCC 390 Selected Topics in Information Design and Corporate Communication (3 credits)

-Prerequisite(s): Expository Writing I
+PREQ:Expository Writing I

 Discusses current topics in information design and corporate communication based on readings in the professional literature and assigned texts.
 Examines a different topic each semester offered.
 Students undertake individual or group research projects.
 (Allows repetition for credit.)
-C